elocemearg/ton/README.md

 ### Building a custom MinGW OpenSSL

 To configure and build OpenSSL with MinGW:
-* Download and unpack OpenSSL
+* Download and unpack the [OpenSSL source](https://www.openssl.org/source/) into a directory of your choice.
+You want the latest `openssl-1-*.tar.gz` package.
-* Navigate to the unpacked directory
+* Navigate to the unpacked directory.
 * `./Configure --cross-compile-prefix=x86_64-w64-mingw32- mingw64`
 * `make`

+You should now have `libssl.a` and `libcrypto.a`, built with MinGW.

 ### Building ton for Windows